The Simplest Sales Secret: Why “Eating Your Own Dog Food” Beats Every Sophisticated Strategy.

 2. [3] Between 2008 to 2010 I did some tests with groups of 30 participants about that subject.
 The results were that very young people tend to ask too little money, older people tend to ask too much in price negotiations for work.

 Asked for predictions and future trends, younger people and elders forecast a different future.
 The judgement is based on past experiences, where the elders had a longer time to watch.
-Now there is research which uses stock market predictions and inflation expectation to measure the difference in estimation between age group.
+Now there is research which uses stock market predictions and inflation expectation taken from surveys to measure different estimations of future values in age groups.

 Ulrike Malmendier and Jessica Wachter show in their paper how long time experience correlates with investment decisions.
 People with long experience include old information in their judgments.
 Do they make better predictions?
 The study has no answer for that.